apache/lucene/lucene/MIGRATE.md

 See LUCENE-10558 for more details and workarounds.

+### DisjunctionDISIApproximation behavior change

+`DisjunctionDISIApproximation` no longer guarantees that all sub-iterators are positioned on the current doc after calls to `#nextDoc` and `#advance`.
+Users that rely on this implementation can call the newly-added `#advanceAll` method to ensure sub-iterators a positioned as necessary.

 ## Migration from Lucene 8.x to Lucene 9.0

 ### Rename of binary artifacts from '**-analyzers-**' to '**-analysis-**' (LUCENE-9562)